Dabendorf/INF237-AlgoritmeEngineering/README.md

 - I ran into TimeLimit and MemoryLimit error, so there are a lot of weird tricks and data structure alterations to avoid that
 - Inserting elements into the sorted path lists (sorted to compare them) happens by binary search

+#### Spiderman' workout
+There is a list of numbers which represent movements either up or down.
+Spiderman starts at level 0 and he does the moves in order, always going up or down.
+Find out if its possible to end the workout of movements at zero again, without getting below zero.
+If it is possible, find the order of moves of the solution with lowest maximum height.

+Solution:
+- For every testcase there is a dynamic programming table of size (number_of_moves) x (max_possible_height)
+- The first column is zero and it loops through every move (column), creating new entries for every possible new height
+- The stored value is the maximum observed height on that path
+- When two paths merge into one node, we take the lowest maximum
+- The solution is impossible if it did not arrive back at zero height
+- If it is possible, loop backwards through the table, always taking the lowest maximum and appending "U" or "D" to the final string depending on the direction chosen